mskwark/genomeDCA/04analysis/README.md

-= Identifying proteins corresponding to loci
+# Identifying proteins corresponding to loci

-Remark: This part of pipeline has not been fully automated
+*Remark:* This part of pipeline has not been fully automated

 1. a) For each of the sites in top couplings identified in the previous steps, extract a fragment of S. pneumoniae genome of length 1001, including